Cursusdev/node-pg-starter/.github/ISSUE_TEMPLATE/custom-report.md

 [^2]: hosted in Vercel.
 [^3]: Github App Feature-bot.

 Steps to reproduce the behavior:

 **Additional context**:
 - Other context about the audit testing here:
 >

 ## Why is the audit test related to an issue?
 A clear and concise description of what the problem is:
 >

 **Expected behavior**
 - A clear and concise description of what you expected to happen.
 >

 ## Description of the desired solution
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen:
 >

 **Describe alternatives you've considered**:
 - A clear and concise description of any alternative solutions or features you've considered:
 >

 **Screenshots**:
 - Screenshots to help explain your problem: